IceTyp/Voidvasion/README.md

 You can play the game [here](https://arytherias.itch.io/voidvasion).

-This game was made in about 2 weeks for [Lowrezjam 2023](https://itch.io/jam/lowrezjam-2023).
+This game was made in about 2 weeks for [LOWREZJAM 2023](https://itch.io/jam/lowrezjam-2023).

-## Controls
+## Game rules and controls

 Use your mouse to place orbs.
 Press "START" when you are finished.
 You can also place orbs after pressing "START" but you cannot have more than 15 orbs at a time.